THINGS TO DO IN WHITEFISH MT

 12 PANNING FOR GOLD

 There’s a reason why at one point Montana had more millionaires per capita then anywhere else in America.
 Glacier County has some of the richest mountains on the planet,and bears gems, sapphire & of course golden nuggets for prospectors to find.
 Recreational gold panning in Montana is a perfect way to spend a day with the family on vacation.
 Whether your sluicing, panning, metal detecting or dredging there are plenty of valuables still waiting to be found in Montana’s ground.
+Not only is inexpensive and really cool, but you could strike it rich; literally.
+So get out of your comfort zone and try something new when looking for what to do in Whitefish MT.
 Read more on gold panning blog to find out best times and areas for finding gold.